 I find myself often wondering and planning my meals for the next day, week and even sometimes, the following week.
 Even though I am usually only cooking for myself, I like to know what I am going to have for lunch and dinner ahead of time.
 Part of the reason is to keep my diet on track and the other part is just my annoying need to plan everything.
-While cleaning out the fridge the other day and asking myself the usual question of, “what’s for dinner tomorrow?”, I found a head of cauliflower that I never came around to using.
+While cleaning out the fridge the other day, I found a spare head of cauliflower.
 While racking my brain for cauliflower dishes, I finally decided on making a healthy version of fried rice, without the rice!
 This dish also follows the theme for my blog this week, reinventing dishes to make healthier ones.
 Now I can enjoy my fried rice and still have a piece of chocolate after!

 **Helpful tips and common mistakes

-One of the benefits of having a client who is Paleo, gluten-free and allergic to almost everything out there, is that you learn to use vegetables in ways you would never think of.
-Cauliflower, to my discovery, is one of the most versatile vegetables that can be manipulated to substitute carbohydrates.
-I have prepared calzones, pizza crust, tortillas, and now, fried rice using cauliflower.
+One of the benefits of having a client who is Paleo, gluten-free, and allergic to almost everything out there, is that you learn to use vegetables in ways you would never think of.
+Cauliflower is one of the most versatile vegetables.
+You can manipulate to substitute carbohydrates and make everything from calzones to tortillas to fried rice.
 By using the proper seasonings and adding other common ingredients found in fried rice, you can successfully replicate the dish without the grain (and you won’t miss it either!)

 To make the cauliflower not only resemble rice in appearance, but also in taste, you want to grind it to a coarse texture.
-The best method of achieving this texture is by using a grater.
-It’s quick and gets the job done.
+The best method of achieving this texture is by using a robot coupe.

-Now the method for cooking the cauliflower fried rice is similar as to how you would regular fried rice.
+The method for cooking the cauliflower fried rice is similar to how you would regular fried rice.
 Cook all of the other ingredients, followed by the cauliflower and then the egg.
 When cooking the egg, crack and whisk in the center of the hot pan.
 As the eggs begin to scramble, start to mix it with the other ingredients.
-This is an efficient way to incorporate the eggs with the fried rice without having large clumps of egg here and there.
+This is an efficient way to incorporate the eggs with the fried rice without having large clumps of the egg.
+Season the rice with salt, pepper, and soy sauce, and mix until well combined.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.